Creating a Linux distribution

 └── sdk

-externals contains the br2-external trees with customizations, configurations and software packages specific for this project.
-In the template there is a single br2-external tree called myproj.
+externals is for the br2-external trees with customizations, configurations and software packages specific for this project.
+In the template a single br2-external tree called myproj is provded as an example.

 Lastly, the sdk subdirectory is where the Actia ACU6-Pro SDK should be extracted.
 Keeping the SDK separated from any project specific code and customizations makes it easier to both keep a good structure and to update to a newer SDK version when one is released.